 Understanding Metadata Deployment Risk

-1. Operational Risk occurs when deployments break existing functionality.
-A validation rule that's too restrictive can halt data entry.
+Operational Risk occurs when deployments break existing functionality.
+A validation rule that is too restrictive can halt data entry.
 A Flow with infinite loops can consume governor limits.
 Code without proper test coverage can fail during peak usage periods.

-2. Security Risk emerges when changes alter data access patterns.
+Security Risk emerges when changes alter data access patterns.
 Modifying a permission set can accidentally grant users access to confidential records.
-Deploying custom objects without field-level security exposes sensitive data to unauthorized roles.
+Deploying custom objects without field-level security exposes sensitive data to unauthorised roles.

-3. Compliance Risk appears when changes lack proper documentation and approval trails.
-Regulators expect immutable logs showing who authorized each change, when it occurred, and what specific components were modified.
+Compliance Risk appears when changes lack proper documentation and approval trails.
+Regulators expect immutable logs showing who authorised each change, when it occurred, and what specific components were modified.

 1. Custom Objects and Fields